Links to Other Pages

 Reinforced Road Surfaces

-Thank you to John Gray for emailing me on May 30, 2010 and telling me that he now remembers.
-The place where he saw the metal reinforcement in the road was at the top of St John Street, where it meets Canongate.
+Thank you to John Gray for emailing me on 30 May 2010 and telling me that he now remembers where he saw the metal reinforcement in the road.
+It was at the top of St John Street, where it meets Canongate.

 The top of St John Street ©